 How To Make M&M Cookies

 The first step to getting these soft baked cookies nice and fluffy is starting with room temperature butter.
 If the butter is melted then the cookies will turn out flat.
 Whereas chilled butter will be harder to mix in with the sugars.
+When room temperature butter is creamed with sugar and eggs it will create lighter fluffy cookies.

 Moving on to the white and brown sugars.
 Yup, we are talking about using both white and brown sugar in this recipe.
-The combination of the two sugars makes for an amazing tasting cookie.
+The combination of the two sugars makes for an amazing-tasting cookie.

 Using two types of sugars as well as room temperature butter is our secret to fluffy cookies.